M134 Minigun: Design and variants

 The basic minigun is a six-barrel, air-cooled, and electrically driven rotary machine gun.
 The electric drive rotates the weapon within its housing, with a rotating firing pin assembly and rotary chamber.
 The minigun's multi-barrel design helps prevent overheating, but also serves other functions.
 Multiple barrels allow for a greater capacity for a high firing rate, since the serial process of firing, extraction, and loading is taking place in all barrels simultaneously.
 Thus, as one barrel fires, two others are in different stages of shell extraction and another three are being loaded.
 The minigun is composed of multiple closed-bolt rifle barrels arranged in a circular housing.
 The barrels are rotated by an external power source, usually electric, pneumatic, or hydraulic.
 Other rotating-barrel cannons are powered by the gas pressure or recoil energy of fired cartridges.
-A gas-operated variant, designated XM133, was also developed.
+A gas-operated variant, designated XM133, was also developed, but was not put into production.
+It was to be nearly identical to the M134 but with ports that aligned with the piston drive in the center of the barrel cluster.

 While the weapon can feed from linked ammunition, it requires a delinking feeder to strip the links as the rounds are fed into the chambers.
 The original feeder unit was designated MAU-56/A, but has since been replaced by an improved MAU-201/A unit.